Return to overview

 As off today

 Evilginx has undergone several updates since version 2.4.
-At the time of this writing, version 3.2 is available, introducing a variety of new features.
+At the time of this writing, version 3.2 is available, introducing a variety of new features, including the use of reverse proxies to bypass multi-factor authentication protections and steal sensitive information.

 Gone are the ready-to-use templates